allanpereira/shore-coding-challenge/README.md

 - [Tests](https://github.com/allanpereira/shore-coding-challenge/blob/main/test/bowling_game/score_calculation_test.exs)

 ## TODOs
-- [ ] Fix issues when creating the game state in the tests.
-These issues are making the tests to fail.
 - [ ] Increase code coverage, adding tests and possibly fixing the implementation to edge cases.
 - [ ] Implement the API itself (priority 3 in the requirements)
 - [ ] Increment the information in README file